-In order to overcome the limitations arising from the stand-alone forecasting methods and to simplify the model selection procedure, a hybrid forecasting technique that decomposes a given time series into linear and nonlinear components has been proposed in the literature \cite{zhang2003time,babu2014moving,chakraborty2019forecasting}.
-The hybrid architectures comprise three steps: firstly, the linear patterns of the series are forecasted which are followed by an error re-modeling step, and finally, the forecasts from both the steps are combined to produce the final output.
-These hybrid systems have been extended for forecasting applications in various domain such as finance \cite{cao2019financial,chakraborty2020unemployment}, earth science \cite{vautard2001validation,grover2015deep}, transportation \cite{xu2019forecasting}, energy \cite{qin2019hybrid,dong2016research}, agriculture \cite{shahwan2007forecasting}, epidemiology \cite{bhattacharyya2022stochastic,chakraborty2020real} and their forecasting performance has surpassed their counterpart models.
+To overcome the limitations arising from the stand-alone forecasting methods and to simplify the model selection procedure, several hybrid forecasting techniques that decompose a given time series into linear and nonlinear components have been proposed in the literature \cite{zhang2003time,babu2014moving,chakraborty2019forecasting}.
+The hybrid architectures comprise three steps: firstly, the linear patterns of the series are forecasted using linear models which are followed by an error re-modeling step using nonlinear models, and finally, the forecasts from both the steps are combined to produce the final output.
+These hybrid systems have been extended for forecasting applications in various domains such as finance \cite{cao2019financial,chakraborty2020unemployment}, earth science \cite{vautard2001validation,grover2015deep}, transportation \cite{xu2019forecasting}, energy \cite{qin2019hybrid,dong2016research}, agriculture \cite{shahwan2007forecasting}, epidemiology \cite{bhattacharyya2022stochastic,chakraborty2020real} and their forecasting performance has surpassed their counterpart models.
 Although the hybrid forecasting models have outperformed their counterpart models along with other individual baseline forecasters in various applications, they are constructed based on certain assumptions.
 For instance, it is assumed that a series's linear and nonlinear patterns can be modeled separately or that the residuals comprise only the nonlinear trends.
 Alternatively, an additive or multiplicative relationship exists between the linear and nonlinear segments of the datasets \cite{chakraborty2020real}.
 However, if these assumptions do not hold, i.e., if the existing linear and nonlinear components cannot be modeled separately or if the residuals of the linear model do not contain valid nonlinear patterns, or if there is a lack of linear relationship between the components of a series, then the forecast accuracy of these hybrid models might substantially degrade.
 Since most real-world time series datasets may not satisfy any of these assumptions, the use of these hybrid frameworks may not be adequate in such scenarios.